-1. Prioritize to Manage Time Effectively.
+1. Prioritise to Manage Time Effectively.

 2. Use Benefits and Perks.

-What kind of benefits does your organization offer to keep employees feeling energized?
+What kind of benefits does your organisation offer to keep employees feeling energised?
 Is there adequate vacation time, family time, and the flexibility to occasionally work from home?
 While there is value in working hard, a recent study found that 1 out of 5 people work 50+ hours per week, 49% use their available vacation days, and the majority still go to work when they are sick.
 It’s important for employees to use paid time off to recharge.
 In order to combat workaholics, some employers are offering vacation bonuses or stipends ranging from $2,000 to $7,500 to help employees feel less stressed, happier, and rested.

 3. Unplug with Short Breaks.

-Progressive organizations promote healthy work habits by encouraging employees to get away from their screens and recharge.
-Downtime is essential to being more energized.
+Progressive organisations promote healthy work habits by encouraging employees to get away from their screens and recharge.
+Downtime is essential to being more energised.
 Is there an exercise area or outdoor place nearby where employees can take a walk?
 Breathe?
 Laugh?
 Get the blood flowing?
 Some of our best thinking occurs away from work.
 Taking short breaks throughout the day helps us to take our mind away from the task at hand and jump back in with more energy and a clearer mind.
 Health professionals recommend standing at least two hours a day with the goal of four hours a day.
 Try standing desks and perhaps use a timer to remind employees to stand or take quick breaks to move around.